hackclub/hackclub/workshops/sprig_first_game/README.md

 ![Bitmap editor](https://user-images.githubusercontent.com/27078897/197604643-2a59cc85-5a07-446d-95b3-d9be844b62c0.gif)

 The bitmap is stored as a string.
-To take a look at it, click on the little arrow next to the lint number.
+To take a look at it, click on the little arrow next to the line number.
 You can minimize it by clicking the area again.

 Awesome!
 Now let's add some obstacles, boxes, and objectives to our game: